 - Pour a little vegetable oil in the pot and warm over medium heat.

 - Throw in half of the shredded onions and allow it to simmer for 30 seconds.
-(This allows the onions to release its flavor.)
+(This allows the onions to release their flavor.)

 - Pour in some chicken stock and 1 cup of water.

 - Add 6 tablespoons of ground crayfish and a few pinches of salt.
-Also crumble 2 cubes of soybean seasoning cubes (maggi) and stir.
+Also crumble 2 cubes of soybean seasoning cubes (Maggi) and stir in.

-- Add the smoked mackerel and allow the mixture to boil for about 2-3 minutes.
+- Add the smoked mackerel and allow the mixture to boil for about 2 to 3 minutes.

-- Pour in the rice and allow it to cook for about 10-15 minutes until it's properly cooked.
+- Pour in the rice and allow it to cook for about 10 to 15 minutes until it's properly cooked.

-- Pour in some vegetable oil in a pan and allow it to heat.
+- Pour some vegetable oil in a pan and heat it.

 - Add salt and the beef skin (kpomo).
 Add the already fried chicken wings and stir.